arindamsinha12/interview_questions/python_questions/python_coding_questions.md

 ### Q11)

-Find the common characters between two strings 'broad' and 'abracadabra' in (a) any order, and (b) in the order in which they first appear in 'abracadabra'
+Find the common characters between two strings 'broad' and 'abracadabra' in (a) any order, and (b) in the order in which they first appear in 'abracadabra'.

 ```
 In any order: